 However, there is concern that terms such as the ‘toxic trio’ are problematic because they can lead to the parents – most often the mother who is frequently the victim of abuse herself – being deemed toxic or seen as the main source of risk, and therefore they don’t hold the perpetrator of domestic abuse to account for their behaviour.

-Wirral LSCB have produced an excellent poster summarising the results of an analysis of serious case reviews which can be downloaded at www.wirralsafeguarding.co.uk/toxic-trio
+Wirral LSCB have produced an excellent poster summarising the results of an analysis of serious case reviews which can be downloaded from their website at www.wirralsafeguarding.co.uk/toxic-trio

-SafeLives have produced a good summary power-point presentation which can be downloaded from safelives.org.uk
+SafeLives have produced a good summary power-point presentation which can be downloaded from their website at safelives.org.uk

-In July 2018, The Children’s Commissioner published a report ‘Estimating the prevalence of the ‘toxic trio’: Evidence from the Adult Psychiatric Morbidity Survey’ available from www.childrenscommissioner.gov.uk/Estimating-the-prevalence-of-the-toxic-trio.pdf
+In July 2018, The Children’s Commissioner published a report ‘Estimating the prevalence of the ‘toxic trio’: Evidence from the Adult Psychiatric Morbidity Survey’ available from their website at www.childrenscommissioner.gov.uk/Estimating-the-prevalence-of-the-toxic-trio.pdf

 Guidance for Practitioners